jonatan-kazmierczak/articles/pandemic-2020.md

 # Will the Coronavirus disease pandemic last over 3.5 years ?

 Unusual worldwide situation which started in year 2020, called *[Coronavirus disease (COVID-19) pandemic](https://www.who.int/emergencies/diseases/novel-coronavirus-2019)*, will very likely last over 3.5 years.
 It includes:
-* taking away known regularity of life
+* taking away the known regularity of life
 * devastation of the world economy

 This situation seems to be a fulfillment of a very important prophecy given over 2,500 years ago to Daniel - respected Jew living in Persian empire.